MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.iteri2['t1,'t2]-function-[fsharp].md

 The second input array.

 ## Remarks
-This function is named **IterateIndexed2** in compiled assemblies.
+This function is named `IterateIndexed2` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code examples shows the differences between [Array.iter](https://msdn.microsoft.com/library/94eba0f1-ecd7-459f-b89f-ed2a2923e516), [Array.iter2](https://msdn.microsoft.com/library/018aa9b9-f186-4142-be8a-a62462794fdc), [Array.iteri](https://msdn.microsoft.com/library/8bbe2ed4-ada7-4906-ac3e-cb09f9db6486), and Array.iteri2.**
+The following code examples shows the differences between [`Array.iter`](https://msdn.microsoft.com/library/94eba0f1-ecd7-459f-b89f-ed2a2923e516), [`Array.iter2`](https://msdn.microsoft.com/library/018aa9b9-f186-4142-be8a-a62462794fdc), [`Array.iteri`](https://msdn.microsoft.com/library/8bbe2ed4-ada7-4906-ac3e-cb09f9db6486), and `Array.iteri2`.

 [!code-fsharp[Main](snippets/fsarrays/snippet49.fs)]

 **Output**

 ```
 Array.iter: element is 1
 Array.iter: element is 2